IAM Cycling

 IAM Cycling was a Swiss registered UCI WorldTour cycling team.
-It is managed by former French road race champion Serge Beucherie.
+It was managed by former French road race champion Serge Beucherie.

 The title sponsor was IAM Independent Asset Management SA, a Swiss investment management company.

 History

 2013

 The team was officially launched in January 2013.
 IAM Cycling is a member of the Mouvement pour un cyclisme crédible.
 IAM Cycling was selected as a wild-card entry for the 2013 Paris–Nice race.